Yoga Classes in Hertfordshire

 - Yin exercise increases the flexibility of the joints and stretches the connective tissues.

 Our Yin classes have been a source of fundraising for local charities.
-Students attending the class can choose how much to donate, and sometimes donations are sent by others who are not attending the class.
+Students attending the class can choose how much to donate.
+Other donations have come from students who are not attending the class.
 The charities we have donated to include animal welfare and people with special needs or support